Disclaimer; This post contains sponsored content. To learn more about advertising and sponsored content on this blog, please see the disclaimer.

 Everyday indoor lighting is associated with lowered levels of melatonin, or the hormone responsible for regulating our Circadian Rhythms.
 Also known as the body’s natural clock, Circadian Rhythms are responsible for regulating various bodily functions.
 Even slight disruption can have negative impacts on both our mental and physical health.
 If the natural rhythm has been under fire for a long period of time it can lead to a variety of illnesses and disorders.

 - Extreme weight changes due to increased/decreased appetite.

 - Memory issues.

 The majority of the above symptoms are interlinked.
-For example without adequate sleep our moods and appetite can take a hit.
-This only accelerates the disfunction we’re experiencing in regards to our moods, energy levels, and brain function.
+For example, without adequate sleep, our moods and appetite can take a hit.
+This only accelerates the dysfunction we’re experiencing in regard to our moods, energy levels, and brain function.

 Tips to increase light exposure.

 Let in the light!

 The best way to allow more natural lighting into your home is by introducing more windows.
 Although this option isn’t always possible, for many homeowners adding additional windows not only helps to brighten things up, it also helps save on energy costs.

 Keeping heating costs low and reducing our carbon footprint is extremely important in the 21st century.
 Therefore, windows need to be durable, secure and thermally efficient.
 Aluminium windows possess all of these traits and look stylish while doing it.
 By opting for aluminium windows you’re not only making way for a brighter future, but you’re also saving on household bills.